sorentwo/readthis/README.md

 Readthis supports all of standard cache methods except for the following:

-* `cleanup` - redis does this with ttl for us already
+* `cleanup` - Redis does this with TTL or LRU already.
-* `delete_matched` - you really don't want to perform key matching operations in redis.
+* `delete_matched` - you really don't want to perform key matching operations in Redis.
 They are linear time and only support basic globbing.

+## Contributing

+1. Fork it
+2. Create your feature branch (`git checkout -b my-new-feature`)
+3. Commit your changes (`git commit -am 'Add some feature'`)
+4. Push to the branch (`git push origin my-new-feature`)
+5. Create new Pull Request